California Polytechnic State University, San Luis Obispo MFT Program: Comprehensive Profile and Student Fit Analysis

 Program Length: Full-time, cohort-based.
 The program is currently structured around 90 quarter units completed across approximately two years plus additional quarters of practicum.
 Cal Poly is transitioning to a semester system beginning Fall 2026, and unit totals will be converted accordingly.
 Prospective students should confirm the semester-system unit total directly with the program.

 Estimated Total Program Tuition (2025-2026): Not separately listed as a program total.
 Cal Poly charges the CSU systemwide graduate tuition plus campus-based fees.
-As a rough planning figure, California residents enrolled full-time can expect approximately $9,000 to $11,000 per year in tuition and campus fees based on CSU systemwide graduate rates; non-residents pay an additional per-unit non-resident tuition supplement.
+As a rough planning figure, California residents enrolled full-time can expect approximately $15,195 per year in tuition and campus fees based on CSU systemwide graduate rates; non-residents pay an additional per-unit non-resident tuition supplement.
 Prospective students should verify current rates with the Cal Poly Student Accounts tuition and fees page.

 GRE Requirement: Not required, per the program's application information page.